ihf-code/python/session_10/exercises/exercises_10.md

      - iii.
 Delete the wheels.

-5. Write a class which has two methods get_word and print_word.
+5. Create a class called Upper which has two methods called get_word and print_word.
- - get_word accepts a string from the user and print_word prints the string in upper case.
+    - the get_word method should accept a string from the user
+    - the print_word method prints the string in upper case.

 6. Create a Sandwich class with the attributes order_number and ingredients (which is given as a list).
  - Only the ingredients will be given as input.